nba-comeback-dashboard/nba-comeback-dashboard.github.io/docs/_sources/analysis/20_is_new_18.rst.txt

 What An 8 Point Shift Looks Like
 ================================

-When I started to compare the modern versus old school eras, I was expecting (based on the current perception out there) that the shift was going to be large.
-When it wasn't, I assumed there were simply bugs in my setup and I spent a lot of time sanity checking the results (and, if I still have mistakes, lines are open).

-In that context, I thought it would be useful to get a sense of what an 8 point shift looks like and the kind of trend I was expecting to see.
+I thought it would be useful to get a sense of what an 8 point shift looks like and the kind of trend I was expecting to see.
 So if we look at top 10 teams (out of 30) vs. bottom 10 teams in the modern era we get:

 .. raw:: html

     <div id="20_18/dramatic" class="nbacd-chart"></div>

-Here, the chance of top ten team playing a bottom 10 team coming back from a 20-points-or-more deficit (``~20%``) is about the same for any team coming back from 12 or more down against any other team.
+Here, the chance of a top ten team playing a bottom 10 team coming back from a 20-points-or-more deficit (``~20%``) is about the same for any team coming back from 12 or more down against any other team.
+And, over the last 8 years, the chance of coming back from 15 points or more is about 13% -- but for a top ten team playing a bottom ten team, it's about 34%.
+That feels very different and is what an 8 point shift in the data would foretell.

 .. _what-else-could-be-going-on: